FinalSprintCSE310/.github/profile/README.md

 We designed a school management system (SMS) to allow organizations, teachers, students, and parents to manage school operations in one software.
 It provides features such recordkeeping, class management, and communication.

-Our purpose in creating this software was to utilize a variety of our talents to make something that would be genuinely useful and a valuable addition to our software portfolios.
+Our purpose in creating this software was to design something with real-world value and to make a powerful addition to our software portfolios.

 # Development Environment
 The tools/technologies that we used to build this product are: